 Contributions can be deducted from income for the year of the deposit.
 Unlike the RRSP, there are no provisions to assign contributions made within the first 60 days of the year to the previous tax year.
-However, un-deducted contributions can be carried forward to be deducted against income in a future tax year.
+However, contributions that have not been deducted can be carried forward and deducted against income in a subsequent tax year.

-Unused contributions can be carried forward indefinitely, however the maximum amount that can be carried forward is set at \$8,000 and subject to the lifetime limit of \$40,000.
+Unused contributions can be carried forward to the next year you make a contribution; however, the maximum amount that can be carried forward is set at \$8,000 and subject to the lifetime limit of \$40,000.

-Aaron makes a deposit of \$1,500 to his FHSA on February 6th, 2024.
+Eric makes a deposit of \$1,500 to his FHSA on February 10th, 2024.
 This amount can only be used as a deduction against his income in the 2024 (or subsequent) tax year and can not be used against his 2023 income.
-There is no carry back provision for contributions made in the first 60 days as there is with an RRSP.
+There is no carry-back provision for contributions made in the first 60 days as there is with an RRSP.

-Once available, individuals can obtain the most up-to-date information about their FHSA contribution room by accessing "My Account" or "My CRA" on the CRA website or by calling the CRA's Tax Information Phone Service at 1.800.267.6999 (TIPS).
+You can obtain the most up-todate information about your FHSA contribution room by accessing "My Account" or "My CRA" on the CRA website or by calling the CRA's Tax Information Phone Service at 1.800.267.6999 (TIPS).